All dates included below have been revised for the 2018 season.

 – Fira de la Mel (third Sunday in November) is hosted in Llubi, celebrating the sweet and tasty honey.
 Some of the island’s best honey is made nearby, and beekeepers from across the Balearics all head down to show off their wares.

-– Fiesta Day of Santa Gertrudis (Friday 16th) is another fiesta in the quaint, Bohemian village of Santa Gertrudis to celebrate their namesake saint.
+– Fiesta Day of Santa Gertrudis (Date TBA) is another fiesta in the quaint, Bohemian village of Santa Gertrudis to celebrate their namesake saint.
 Expect processions, merriment and a carnival atmosphere!

 Wow, that was quite a selection of European events, and hopefully, you’ve found something to inspire you when the season starts to get cold.
 If you’d like to cosy up to the fullest this winter, take a look at some of our luxury villa rentals to find your perfect European retreat.